The Gopakumar-Vafa finiteness conjecture: Abstract

 \section{Abstract}

-{ The Gopakumar--Vafa conjecture predicts that the BPS invariants of a symplectic $6$--manifold, defined in terms of the Gromov--Witten invariants, are integers and all but finitely many vanish in every homology class.
-The integrality part of this conjecture was proved by \citet{Ionel2018}.
+The Gopakumar--Vafa conjecture predicts that the BPS invariants of a symplectic $6$--manifold, defined in terms of the Gromov--Witten invariants, are integers and all but finitely many vanish in every homology class.
+The integrality part of this conjecture was proved earlier by Ionel and Parker.
 This article proves the finiteness part.
-The proof relies on a modification of \citeauthor{Ionel2018}'s cluster formalism using results from geometric measure theory. }
+The proof relies on a modification of Ionel and Parker's cluster formalism using results from geometric measure theory.